 According to a study published in 2012 by the American College Health Association, the number of college students identifying as LGBTQ has almost doubled.
-This survey of 90,000 students from across the country, of both genders, all races, and all nationalities revealed that 17% identify as being other than heterosexual.
+This survey of 90,000 students from across the country, of diverse genders, all races, and all nationalities revealed that 17% identify as being other than heterosexual.
 As society evolves and students feel more comfortable “coming out” about their sexual orientation or gender identity, this historically invisible population will continue to grow in visibility.
 According to the Campus Pride “2010 State of Higher Education for LGBT People” 70% of first-year LGBTQ college students consider leaving school out of fear from being bullied or harassed.
 A Safe Space Program has been shown to be an effective tool for helping LGBTQ students feel safe and included in the college community.

 The Campus Pride Safe Space Program is a nationally recognized program that provides training and signage for institutions committed to supporting LGBTQ students.
 A Safe Space Program is one of the measures of a supportive campus on the Campus Pride Index.
 We offer three types of training programs to meet the needs of you and your campus.

 The Campus Pride Safe Space Train The Trainer Program is our most comprehensive approach for a campus that desires to create a sustainable Safe Space Program.
 We will come to your campus to train faculty, administrators, staff, and students on how to construct a Safe Space Program and deliver the essential training to Safe Space Program participants.
 This program includes 12 hours of instruction and licensing permissions to embed your campus logo into the Campus Pride Safe Space logo.